moves-rwth/storm/documentation/installation/manual-configuration.md

 ### Developer

-For developers, we offer the option `STORM_DEVELOPER`.
-If set to "on", this enables
+For developers, we offer the option `STORM_DEVELOPER=ON`.
+This enables

 - more cmake output
 - more warnings